 - Do NOT upload additional essays nor additional recommendations in this area of the application.

-- The Optional Essay is intended to provide the Admissions Committee with insight into your extenuating circumstances only.
+- The Optional Essay is intended to provide the Admissions Committee with insight into your circumstances only.

 - Limit your response to two pages.